Software Engineering | Agile Development Models

 - Unified process

 Agile model is the combination of iterative and incremental process models.
-Steps involve in agile SDLC models are:
+The steps involve in agile SDLC models are:

 - Requirement gathering